Ericsson flags North America slowdown

 A build-out of the newest 4G/LTE networks by operators in North America, where Ericsson makes about a quarter of its sales and Chinese rival Huawei [HWT.UL] is effectively barred from doing business, has supported the Swedish firm at a time of stagnation in much of Europe.

 But a period of intense investment to equip networks to deal with huge traffic increases from on-demand video and mobile internet use may be drawing to a close.
-The two biggest U.S. operators, Verizon (VZ.N) and AT&T (T.N), have both said they were slowing the pace of capital spending.
+The two biggest U.S. operators, Verizon and AT&T, have both said they were slowing the pace of capital spending.

 U.S. operators are also facing a multi-billion dollar auction of valuable long-wave radio spectrum next year which will improve the reach of their networks.

-Ericsson, the world number one mobile network equipment maker ahead of Huawei and Finland's Nokia NOK1V.HE, said the focus on cash flow at large North American customers made it harder to judge its near term sales outlook.
+Ericsson, the world number one mobile network equipment maker ahead of Huawei and Finland's Nokia, said the focus on cash flow at large North American customers made it harder to judge its near term sales outlook.

 "I think that is the main uncertainty for Q4," Chief Financial Officer Jan Frykhammar told a conference call.